ericbutler555/developer-career-paths/README.md

   - Version control: [Git](https://git-scm.com/) (and using git as your deployment pipeline)

-### Back-end:
+### Back-end

-The scope of back-end developer roles fluctuates, but at the very least it's writing code that runs on the server and handles logic based on how the user is interacting with the site.
-Things like logging into your account on a site and seeing personalized information, storing info submitted through a contact form, or returning search results based on a keyword, are all website functions that require a back-end, even if it's "in the cloud" -- that just means you don't personally host the back-end, it's a back-end somewhere else.
+The scope of a back-end developer job fluctuates, but at the very least it's writing code that runs on the server and handles logic based on what the user does on the site.
+Things like logging into your account on a site and seeing personalized information, storing info submitted through a contact form, or returning search results based on a keyword, are all website functions that require a back-end, even if it's "in the cloud" -- that just means you don't personally host the back-end, it's a back-end maintained by other people somewhere else.

-Back-ends might be a little less all-over-the-place than front-end: if your company has built everything in C#, they're not readily going to switch to PHP or Python unless it's for a very contained side-project.
+Back-end might be a little less all-over-the-place than front-end: if your company has built everything in C#, they're not readily going to switch to PHP or Python unless it's for a very contained side-project.
 The transition cost is typically higher than front-end.
 So you can focus on just ONE of these languages/frameworks and be employable.

-Popular back-end stuff is:
+Major back-end stuff is:

 - Programming languages:
   - [Node](https://nodejs.org/en/about/) (back-end JavaScript) - a few years ago people predicted this would unseat every back-end language. then it didn't
-  - [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) - used for websites but also other types of development. not popular in small co's but preferred by many big co's. can be a steeper learning curve due to it being object-oriented and strongly-typed
+  - [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) - used for websites but also other types of development. disliked by many small shops but preferred by many big companies, especially in Louisville. can be a steeper learning curve due to it being object-oriented and strongly-typed
   - [Python](https://www.python.org/) - more popular with coding bootcamps now, which may mean it'll become a top-of-mind option in a few years (note, historically for websites it's had slower performance than other languages)
   - [PHP](https://www.php.net/manual/en/) - still very widespread despite snobby attitudes about it
 - Application frameworks:
+  - Most back-end devs work within a framework, each has its own syntax and standards beyond the core language
+  - The purpose of a framework is to give structure to a website project and get common functionality out-of-the-box so you don't have to reinvent the wheel for everything
   - [ASP.NET Core](https://dotnet.microsoft.com/apps/aspnet) (uses C#)
   - [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [Django](https://www.djangoproject.com/) (use Python)
   - [Express](https://expressjs.com/) (uses Node/JS)
   - [Angular](https://angular.io/) (uses JS) - Angular is the only front-end framework that you can't "drop in" to your front-end, you have to build the whole site with it
-  - [Laravel](https://laravel.com/) and [WordPress](https://developer.wordpress.org/) (use PHP) - plenty of dev careers exist entirely inside the WP ecosystem, building themes and plugins
+  - [Laravel](https://laravel.com/) and [WordPress](https://developer.wordpress.org/) (use PHP) - plenty of dev careers exist entirely inside the WP ecosystem building themes and plugins
   - [Ruby on Rails](https://rubyonrails.org/) (uses Ruby) - not as popular anymore but still good
 - Database usage:
-  - CRUD operations (create, read, update, and delete)
+  - CRUD operations - create, read, update, and delete records
-  - ORM syntax (abstracts SQL commands into code)
+  - ORM syntax - varies by framework, aim is to abstract SQL commands into code
-  - Security: server-side form validation, SQL injection, hashing and encryption, CSP, CSRF, [OWASP Top Ten](https://owasp.org/www-project-top-ten/)
+  - Security - server-side form validation, SQL injection, hashing and encryption, CSP, CSRF, [OWASP Top Ten](https://owasp.org/www-project-top-ten/)
 - Architectural concepts:
   - OOP vs. procedural/functional
   - MVC paradigm
-  - [JAMstack](https://jamstack.org/) - kind of an anti-back-end paradigm
+  - [JAMstack](https://jamstack.org/) - kind of an anti-back-end paradigm, gaining popularity esp. in smaller shops
   - SSR, CSR, SSG (server-side rendering, client-side rendering, static-site generation)
     - [Next JS](https://nextjs.org/) (built for React)
     - [Gatsby](https://www.gatsbyjs.org/) (built for React)